agbign20/datavizfinalproject/updates.md

 I fixed the slicing problem for the salary graph.
 I created a theme customizer for users to choose their main color theme as well as accent color for the page.
 I also fixed the graphing problems I had in positions graph.

+## April 25 Beginning of Class

+I tried figuring out why the theme for the graphs specifically was not working but could not find out how.
+I also wrote a paragraph in the sidebar panel explaining what the graphs are showing.